 Management Consulting, Accounting, Law

 Consulting & Accounting highly experienced management consultants and CPAs at top firms can earn very high incomes.
 Top firms include Bain, BCG, an McKinsey.
+Consulting is definitely one of the best occupations to make more money.

 Big law is big bucks and highly competitive.
 You need to go through through three years at a top law school in order to land a big law job from a Pillsbury, Skadden, Wachtel, and so forth.
 Starting salary is now $180,000 for a first year, 26-year-old associate.